Dr. James Stevenson, M.D.

 Emerging and Experimental Treatments

-Since malignant pleural mesothelioma makes up the majority of mesothelioma cases, most experimental treatment options focus on pleural mesothelioma.
+Because malignant pleural mesothelioma comprises the majority of mesothelioma cases, most experimental treatment options focus on this specific type.
 Promising treatments like immunotherapy, gene therapy and photodynamic therapy have shown early success in extending life expectancy in various clinical trials.

 Studies are also advancing the efficacy of standard treatments.
 An early-phase clinical trial tested pleurectomy/decortication followed by a heated chemotherapy wash in patients with stage 1 and stage 2 pleural mesothelioma.